Origin and History

 On April 26, 1775, the regiment was incorporated into Bulkeley Infanterie.

 By August 1 1757, the regiment was garrisoning Saint-Valérie in Picardie.

-By May 23 1760, the regiment was part of the first line of the infantry centre of Broglie's Army.
-By December 30, the regiment had taken its winter-quarters in Marburg.
+By May 23, 1760, the regiment was part of the first line of the infantry centre of Broglie's Army.
+By December 30, the regiment had taken up its winter-quarters in Marburg.